Search

 A popular Indian paste which is also called tikka or tikka masala.
-It is traditionally used to marinade chicken, but is also a good marinade for tofu or halloumi.
-Includes free printable recipe as well as calorie and nutritional information.
+It is traditionally used to marinade chicken, but is also a good marinade for tofu, vegetable or halloumi.

 Bowl of Homemade Tandoori Paste Recipe